l-aldarondo/Election_Analysis/README.md

 ### Overview of Election Audit

 A Colorado Board of Elections employee has given us the following task to complete the election audit of a recent local congressional election.
-The output should be similar to figure 1.1.

 1. Calculate the total number of votes cast.
+2. Calculate the total number of votes for each county.
+3. Calculate the percentage of total votes for each county.
+4. Which county had the largest number of votes
-2. Get a complete list of candidates who received votes.
+5. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate won.
+6. Calculate the total number of votes each candidate won.
-4. Calculate the percentage of votes each candidate won.
+7. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular votes.
+8. Determine the winner of the election based on popular votes.

-\
-\
+The output of our analysis should be similar to Figure 1.1.

+&nbsp;

 ![Expected_Outcome](./Images/Expected%20_Outcome.png)

 #### Figure 1.1 Expected outcome example